files-community/Website/src/routes/docs/contributing/translating/+page.md

 ### Remarks

-If you're not sure what tags should be added, don't worry.
-Click `i` button and see available tags, or click 'generate skelton' to see preview.
+If you're not sure which tags should be added, you can click the `i` button to see available tags.
+You can also click 'generate skelton' to see preview.

 ![image](https://github.com/files-community/Website/tree/main/static/docs-resources/Crowdin-OnlineEditorSupportedPluralCategoryTooltip.jpeg)